Eryadu/Java_feb_2025/src/studyMaterial/functionalInterface/functionalInterface.md

 ## key Points
 Functional interface can have only one abstract method.
 It can contain multiple default and static methods.
 We use
-@FunctionalInterface Annotation is not mandatory but it is useful to ensure that the interface has only one abstract method. abstract keyword is optional as by default all the methods of the interface are abstract only.
+@FunctionalInterface Annotation is not mandatory, but it is useful to ensure that the interface has only one abstract method. abstract keyword is optional as by default all the methods of the interface are abstract only.

 ## The java.util.function contains various in-built functional interfaces from Java 8 onwards like Function, Consumer,